Culinary Collaborations LLC

 4. Contribute financially/in-kind

-Justification: SFP has secured funding for the majority of the pre-FIP work, but there may be a requirement for financial support for development of a FIP workplan(s)
+Justification: SFP secured funding for the majority of the pre-FIP work, and our partner, LINI, is working with the FIP on FIP implementation coordination and activities.
+However, there may be a requirement for financial support for specific activities in the FIP workplan(s).

 How to complete: Formally express interest to SFP in participating in the initiative.

 5. Review your sourcing and consider buying from the fisheries participating in the National Indonesian Longline Tuna FIP.

 Justification: Companies that buy and sell seafood can make a significant difference by changing buying practices and communicating expectations to suppliers.
 Support improving tuna fisheries within the initiative through purchasing decisions.

 How to complete: Discuss potential sourcing with companies participating in the National Indonesian Longline Tuna FIP.

 6. Recommend that your suppliers engage in the National Indonesian Longline Tuna FIP

 Justification: Companies that buy and sell Indonesian tuna can make a significant difference by changing buying practices and communicating expectations to vendors.